-The sheer variety of dishes found in Nigeria is mind-boggling.
+Nigerian food is mostly rich and spicy, and the sheer variety of dishes found in Nigeria is amazing.
 Nigerians are also known to adapt imported cuisine to their taste and make it their own e.g the incomparable Nigerian jollof rice or instant noodles.
+If you live outside Nigeria like in the United States, Canada, United Kingdom etc., you will be able to source the Nigerian food ingredients from your local African store.

 1. TOMATO STEW